Meet the Instruments

 PERFORMANCE ENSEMBLES: A variety of small ensembles are available for performance at community events.
-Download the ensemble request form below to learn more about how music by Akron Symphony Orchestra musicians can enhance your event.
+Click here to download an ensemble request form to learn more about how music by Akron Symphony Orchestra musicians can enhance your event.

 HEALING ARTS: The Akron Symphony partners with healthcare providers and musicians to nurture and utilize the healing power of music in healthcare settings.
 Healthcare providers are invited to sponsor choral and instrumental ensembles to perform within their facilities and as part of their programs.